 Always ask a doctor before giving a cough or cold medicine to a child.
 Death can occur from the misuse of cough and cold medicines in very young children.

-Do not use dextromethorphan and promethazine if you have used an MAO inhibitor such as isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) within the past 14 days.
-Serious, life-threatening side effects can occur if you take dextromethorphan and promethazine before the MAO inhibitor has cleared from your body.
+Do not use Promethazine with DM if you have used an MAO inhibitor such as isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) within the past 14 days.
+Serious, life-threatening side effects can occur if you take Promethazine with DM before the MAO inhibitor has cleared from your body.